vishnusankar2203/ore-vision-ensemble-classify/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- **Research Paper**: Based on "Enhanced ore classification through optimized CNN ensembles and feature fusion"
-- **UI Components**: Built with Shadcn/ui and Radix UI
-- **Icons**: Lucide React icon library
-- **Styling**: Tailwind CSS framework

-## 📞 Support

-For support, please open an issue in the GitHub repository or contact the development team.

----

 **Made with ❤️ for the geological and mining community** "# ore-vision-ensemble-classify"